soulik/ztls/README.md

 This project makes a heavy use of C++11 features (lambdas, threads, ...) so make sure that your compiler supports them.

+You can build ztls with cmake build tool.

 ## API
 * Initializers - return ztls context object pointer